-As defined in Kentucky Revised Statutes, Chapter 100 Section 111, a "subdivision means the division of a parcel of land into three (3) lots or parcels for the purpose, whether immediate or future, of sale, lease, or building development, or if a new street is involved, any division of a parcel of land; providing that a division of land for agricultural purposes and not involving a new street shall not be deemed a subdivision.
-The term includes resubdivision and when appropriate to the context, shall relate to the process of subdivision or to the land subdivided."
-The term resubdivision for the purposes of application of these regulations shall be defined as the division of any property whose parent parcel was involved in any division since 1974, the year of adoption of Subdivision Regulations for all of Nelson County.
-Divisions of land into parcels twenty (20) acres or greater in size shall be presumed to be divided for agricultural purposes.
+As defined in Kentucky Revised Statutes: Chapter 100.111, a "Subdivision" means the division of a parcel of land into three (3) or more lots or parcels except in a county containing a city with a population equal to or greater than eight thousand (8,000) based upon the most recent federal decennial census or in an urban-county government or consolidated local government where a subdivision means the division of a parcel of land into two (2) or more lots or parcels; for the purpose, whether immediate or future, of sale, lease, or building development, or if a new street is involved, any division of a parcel of land; provided that a division of land for agricultural use and not involving a new street shall not be deemed a subdivision.
+The term includes resubdivision and when appropriate to the context, shall relate to the process of subdivision or to the land subdivided; any division or redivision of land into parcels of less than one (1) acre occurring within twelve (12) months following a division of the same land shall be deemed a subdivision within the meaning of this section; Divisions of land into parcels twenty (20) acres or greater in size shall be presumed to be divided for agricultural purposes.